csierrad/terminal_wordle/README.md

 Currently it’s only available the spanish dictionary but in a near future more languages will be included.

-The words used are provided by a list of 2000 of the most common words in spanish which are filtered to keep only the ones with 5 letters (about 600).
+The words used are provided by a list of 2000 of the most common words in spanish which are filtered to keep only the ones with 5 letters (around 600).

 [Link to the original list](https://github.com/bitcoin/bips/blob/master/bip-0039/spanish.txt)